civicoin/gateway/README.md

 ## Environment variables
 ```
 SECRET=secret

 MONGO_INIT_USERNAME=root
 MONGO_INIT_PASSWORD=root
 MONGO_USERNAME=mongo
 MONGO_PASSWORD=pass
 MONGO_DATABASE=gateway

 MONGODB_URL=mongodb://mongo:pass@localhost:27701,localhost:27702/gateway?replicaSet=mongo-set

 ```

-# WTF is going on here?
+# WTF is going on here

 - **Prisma** is used instead of **mongoose** for database substitutability
 - At Mongo we use `UUID` instead of `ObjectId` because of easy compatibility with Postgres at other services, which has to store systems and members ids